Johse/powerload-utilities/README.md

 There you find information about successful inserts and errors.

 ## IDB.Analyzer.Inventor
-Utility to scan Inventor files for missing references that are listed in the IDB in the field 'LocalFullFileName'.
+Command line utility to scan Inventor files for missing references that are listed in the IDB in the field 'LocalFullFileName'.
 Additionally the RefID from the reference is extracted and written back to the IDB.

 ### Prerequsite
 This tool uses Inventor Apprentice.
 At least Inventor View must be installed on the machine where this tool is used.